lgboim/youtube-summarizer/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

----

-Feel free to customize the content further based on your specific project details and requirements.